 - At that pace, how many miles could you walk in four hours?

-- If you averaged 15 minutes per mile, that works out to 16 miles (25.7k) in four hours.
-Fatigue, food, and call of nature breaks will add to your time.
 You might want to plan on 12-15mi (19-24k) distances each day.
-That pace will still be a physical challenge.
-If you think you can set aside 30 days, theoretically you can cover 480 miles moving at this pace that challenges but doesn’t debilitate.
+Truly that pace will still be a physical challenge.
+If you think you can set aside 30 days, theoretically you can cover 480 miles moving at this pace.
+It's a pace that challenges but doesn’t debilitate.
 Adjust your number of days or the number of miles to accommodate your pace and calendar.
-Please do NOT try to quicken your pace or push yourself into an injured state, in which you have to quit walking early.
+Please do NOT try to quicken your pace or push yourself into an injured state.
+We hope you won't have to quit walking early.

 If You have a Schedule to Keep

-For many of us, taking a lot of time away from careers, family, and other responsibilities is very difficult.
-In 2007 when we were making plans for our first walk, my husband Wick was a key person his firm, and could not conceive of taking more than 23 days away.
-Acknowledge the boundaries of your schedule, and make your plans accordingly.
+So acknowledge the boundaries of your schedule, and make your plans accordingly.
 The Camino experience is a day-after-day physical walk at its foundations.
 You need to set your own pace, and set yourself up for time to rest and recover as you go.
-If you fall behind the itinerary you set for yourself, rather than pushing yourself to injury by walking farther and faster than you can, hop a bus (cheap) or call a taxi to skip ahead and catch up.
-We did this several times on that first walk in order to stay within our time schedule.
+Here's what to do if you fall behind the itinerary you set for yourself.
+Above all don't push yourself to injury by walking farther and faster than you can.
+Hop a bus (cheap) or call a taxi to skip ahead and catch up.
+Moreover, we did this several times on that first walk in order to stay within our time schedule.

 Don't Let the Camino Difficulty Level Scare You